Home > Facelift > Deep Plane Facelift

 Assessment of skin quality, tissue descent, and neck involvement

-A plan that considers complementary procedures if appropriate
+A plan that considers complementary procedures if appropriate (such as a neck lift, brow lift, or lip lift)

 Realistic discussion of outcome and recovery